HvdW144/shampoo/README.md

 This repository contains the data and tools to simulate and analyze the trajectories of monomers in similar fashion as in [1].
 For the tools to run and analyze larger simulations containing many monomers akin to [2], we refer the user to the authors.

 ### Workflow
-Shampoo is usually executed in a notebook fashion, but in general any python script should do.
-The notebook
+SHAMPOO is usually executed in a notebook fashion, but in general any python script should do.
+Any simulation peformed with SHAMPOO requires a background protoplanetary disk model generated with ProDiMo, along with an input file that has to end with '''shampooInput.csv'''.

+The notebook '''shampooDemoIndividualMonomers.ipynb''' allows for the execution of SHAMPOO using the background model '''vFrag1''' in '''./BackgroundModels/vFrag1''' with the input file '''ShampooDemo_shampooInput.csv''', and is adjustable to allow for modification of the background disk model file and input file.

 # Associated publications
 [1] **Oosterloo, M.**, Kamp, I., van Westrenen, W., Dominik, C., **2023**.
 SHAMPOO: A stochastic model for tracking dust particles under the influence of non-local disk processes.
 Astronomy and Astrophysics 674, A124